mxahan/mxahan.github.io/_posts/2020-04-08-Random_Research_Thoughts.md

 Some key notes form the speaker
   - Focus on each parts as carefully as possible
   - Got rid of internet connection in case of focus issues
   - Stop worrying about the end results

+# Pitching your research